-The London Development Panel (LDP) is the Mayor’s land procurement panel, which works to accelerate the construction of housing in the capital.
-It consists of 25 of the UK’s most experienced housing developers who have a track record of delivering in London.
-The panel began on the 10th May 2013 and has now expired; it can no longer be used.
+The London Development Panel (LDP) works to accelerate the construction of housing in the capital.
+It consists of some of the UK’s most experienced housing developers who have a track record of delivering in London.
+LDP1 began on the 10th May 2013 and has now expired; it can no longer be used.

 London Development Panel

-The deadline for applications from organisations interested in becoming members of the next LDP has now passed and GLA will not accept late applications.
+The deadline for applications from organisations interested in becoming members of LDP2 has now passed and GLA will not accept late applications.

 Why use it?